react-native-integrate/integrate/website/docs/guides/task-types/ios-tasks/app_delegate.md

 ### Allowed Method Names

-The `block` field within the action items must match one of the allowed method names within the AppDelegate.mm file.
+The `block` field within the action items must match one of the allowed method names within the AppDelegate file.
 The method is created if it does not exist.
 The following method names are allowed:

 - `didFinishLaunchingWithOptions`